 The Clarence Derwent Award

-The Clarence Derwent Award for most promising female and male performers on the New York metropolitan scene, has gone to Tracee Chimo (BACHELORETTE) and Santino Fontana (THE IMPORTANCE OF BEING EARNEST).
-The announcement was made by Arne Gundersen, president of the Actors’ Equity Foundation, which administers the Award.
+The Clarence Derwent Award for most promising female and male performers on the New York metropolitan scene, has gone to Susan Pourfar (Tribes) and Finn Wittrock (DEATH OF A SALESMAN).
+The announcement was made by Arne Gundersen, President of the Actors’ Equity Foundation, which administers the Award.

-Presentation of the award took place at Equity’s Eastern Regional Board meeting on Tuesday, June 14, 2011 at the Equity offices, 165 West 46th Street.
+The award was presented at Equity’s Eastern Regional Board meeting on Tuesday, June 12, 2012 at the Equity offices.

 The Derwent Award is the oldest award on Broadway, established in 1945 by Clarence Derwent, distinguished actor and president (1946-1952) of Actors’ Equity.
-Past recipients include Nina Arianda, Annette Bening, Kristin Chenoweth, Morgan Freeman, Allison Janney, Frances Sternhagen, Christopher Walken and Fritz Weaver.
+Past recipients include Nina Arianda, Annette Bening, Kristin Chenoweth, Morgan Freeman, Allison Janney, Frances Sternhagen, Christopher Walken, Fritz Weaver, and, in 2011, Tracee Chimo and Santino Fontana.

-The Judges’ Panel includes Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Harry Haun, Playbill and David Rosenberg, Back Stage.
+The Judges’ Panel includes Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Susan Haskins, Theater Talk; Harry Haun, Playbill and David Rosenberg, Back Stage.

 Arizona Theatre Service